fgaravaglia/nadr/README.md

 An **architecture decision log** (ADL) is the collection of all ADRs created and maintained for a particular project (or organization).

 An **architecturally-significant requirement** (ASR) is a requirement that has a measurable effect on a software system’s architecture.

-All these are within the topic of **architecture knowledge management** (AKM).

-The goal of this document is to provide a fast overview of ADRs, how to create them, and where to look for more information.

 Abbreviations: